Jim-VA/SATechnicalOnboarding/README.md

 --------------------------------------------------------------------

-**This is the Technical Onboarding Process - MLSA to acquire the BETA milestone, which consists on a personal web page.**
+**This is the Technical Onboarding Process - MLSA to acquire the BETA milestone.
+This project consists on a personal web page.**

 **Technology used:**
   - Azure Suscription